ArtemSkit/CSCI4349_Week9/README.md

 After running mhn-honeypot-3 instance for about 15 hours, I found out that I can no longer ssh into the VM.<br />
 <img src="./img/ssh.PNG" /><br />
-Most likely the instance was compromised.
+Most likely the instance was compromised.<br />
+At the time of writing the number of attacks is: 15,656.

 ## Reproducible honeypot setup
 ### Requirements